Freak613/1more/README.md

 ### Delegated events

 Rendered DOM nodes don't have attached event listeners.
-Instead renderer attaches global event handlers attached to `document` per each event type, then use rendered app instance to discover target event handler.
+Instead renderer attaches delegated event handlers to rendering root (container argument in `render` function) for each event type, then will use rendered app instance to discover target event handler.

-All events are working only in the `bubble` phase, with proper handling of `stopPropagation` and event's `bubbles` flag.
+Events that have `bubbles: true` will be handled in `bubble` phase (from bottom to top), with proper handling of `stopPropagation` calls.

+Events that have `bubbles: false` (like `focus` event) will be handled in their `capture` phase on the target.
+This should not affect normal usage, but worth keep in mind when debugging.

-Note: Global event handlers are active (with `passive: false`), and system doesn't support `capture` phase.
-This being done to avoid having custom syntax or diff event handlers flags, and because this library main purpose is to have minimal API surface to solve most of the use cases.
+Note: All event handlers are active (with `passive: false`), and system doesn't have built-in support to handle events in `capture` phase.

 ### Does this implementation use Virtual DOM?